MiddletonCommunityVoice/services-list/content/health-and-support-services/The-pheonix-Centre.md

 ---

 ### Information
-There are GP services and also various clinics
+There are GP services and also various clinics.
+All operate at different times.

-### Dosctors Opening times
+### All Doctors Opening times
 Mon to Fri 8am to 6.30pm
 Sat / Sun  Closed.

-Different times for all other services.

 **InHealth Group offer**
 services to be added